Skip to main content

 Contributors amgrissino

 After you’ve added vCenter sites, you’re ready to create a disaster recovery or replication plan.
 Select the source and destination vCenters, pick the resource groups, and group how applications should be restored and powered on.
-For example, you might group virtual machines associated with one application or you might group applications that have similar tiers.
+For example, you might group virtual machines (VMs) associated with one application or you might group applications that have similar tiers.

 Such plans are sometimes called blueprints.